-Where to Ribbon: Configure > Reference Data > Model Types > Estimation Factors

-Usage of Use Use Case Estimation can be used to Case calculate the required effort to complete Estimation an initiative or part of an initiative.

-Options for Estimation

-Environmental and Technical complexity Use Case factors can be defined and given weights and values that determine how they influence the effort that is calculated for an initiative.
+Where to find Use Case Estimation Ribbon: Configure > Reference Data > Model Types > Estimation Factors Usage of Use Case Estimation Use Case Estimation can be used to calculate the required effort to complete an initiative or part of an initiative.
+Options for Use Case Estimation Environmental and Technical complexity factors can be defined and given weights and values that determine how they influence the effort that is calculated for an initiative.